 Let’s face it, modern conveniences don’t require us to exert much effort these days.
 Instead, we’re tied to our desk or trapped behind the wheel of our car for extended periods of time.
 This lack of physical activity is associated with a number of poor health outcomes, such as weight gain, centralized adiposity (large waist circumference), increased fasting triglycerides, and insulin resistance – all precursors to other chronic, more serious health conditions.

 Like many Americans, I spend a lot of time on my computer.
 So, as part of my self-care plan, I often work at my treadmill workstation.
-Instead of buying a specialty model, which is pretty spendy (around $6,000), my husband built me one for around $30.
+Instead of buying a specialty model, which is pretty spendy (around $6,000 last time I checked), this one was built for around $30.
 While there’s still some controversy about whether multi-tasking is beneficial, I love being able to “walk and work” at the same time.
 Many of my best ideas come when I’m moving.

 Finding ways to include more physical activity in our increasingly sedentary culture is sometimes challenging – but it can also be fun.